AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 to extract out the information I needed from all the syntax trees.
 I modeled my implementation after the [Microsoft.Extensions.Logging source generator](https://github.com/dotnet/runtime/tree/ea721e7486615b95c8ede98a6f54aa5178d4c888/src/libraries/Microsoft.Extensions.Logging.Abstractions/gen), copy-pasting snippets and tweaking them.
-Eventually I realized that what I was doing was almost entirely mechanical and could be could probably be accomplished using a coding AI agent.
+Eventually I realized that what I was doing was almost entirely mechanical and could probably be accomplished using a coding AI agent.

 I have published the result source generator on [Github](https://github.com/AustinWise/SepCsvSourceGenerator)